 Prevent insect stings and bites to your child by:

-- covering him with clothing – wear shoes, long sleeves and pants when outside (light-coloured clothing is less attractive to bees and wasps), and gloves if gardening
+- getting him to wear shoes, long sleeves and pants when he’s outside (light-coloured clothing is less attractive to bees and wasps), and gloves if he’s gardening

 - being aware of areas where insects are very active – for example, near beehives or around swimming pools